-The Winograd Schema challenge has been one of the staple NLP tests and one of the hardest for language models.
+The Winograd Schema Challenge (WSC) is one of the hardest benchmarks for language models to beat.
 It’s an unusual structure that tests “common sense” reasoning.

 Example (from Wikipedia):

 The city councilmen refused the demonstrators a permit because they [feared/advocated] violence.

 The choices of “feared” and “advocated” turn the schema into its two instances:

 The city councilmen refused the demonstrators a permit because they feared violence.